Implantology · DGI-certified

 Short procedure time

-Usually 30 to 40 minutes under local anaesthesia.
+Usually no longer than 30 minutes per jaw under local anaesthesia — for a single implant often under 5 minutes, because the guide transfers the plan 1:1.
 A very short healing period thanks to minimally invasive placement.

 04